grid-line

 Hard coffee was popular in the 90s, and yet, it’s an emerging trend now, too.

-The most popular preparation of 2022 was a mildly sweet, good-for-you cold brew.
+The most popular preparation of just two years ago was a mildly sweet, good-for-you cold brew.

 Mr. Black Coffee Liquor offers 10 times more coffee concentration than classic brands like Kahlua but packs only half the sugar.